samaelM/minishell/README.md

 ## Thanks

-Special thanks to [@Anaelle42](https://github.com/Anaelle42), collaborator in this project and a precious friend of mine, the project would not have been possible without her.
+Special thanks to [@Anaelle42](https://github.com/Anaelle42), contributor on this project and a precious friend of mine, the project would not have been possible without her.

 ## Contacts